 ALTITUDE GAIN : 2,730 feet & ALTITUDE LOSS 6,298 feet

-After breakfast we will start our drive to Punakha early before the clouds come in and bloke the views of the Bhutan’s Snowcapped Mountain seen from the Dochula Pass.
-Leaving Thimphu the road climbs steeply through a forest of pine and cedar, festooned with hanging lichen high up near Dochula pass (10,460 feet / 3,140 m).
-This pass offers panoramic views of the Himalayan mountain ranges, as we descend along a series of hairpin bends to the fertile valley of Punakha (1,350 meters/ 4,162 feet).
-Before proceeding further to our hotel we will hike up to the Chimi Lhakhang temple on a small hilltop.
+We start our fabulous drive to Punakha, leaving Thimphu the road climbs steeply through a forest of pine and cedar, festooned with hanging lichen high up near Dochula pass (3,050 m).
+This pass offers panoramic views of the Himalayan mountain ranges, as we descend along a series of hairpin bends to the fertile valley of Punakha (1,350 meters/ 4,430 feet).
+Before proceeding further to Punakha town we will hike up to the Chimi Lhakhang temple on a small hilltop.
 This temple is dedicated to the great Yogi in 14th century known as Drukpa Kuenley or popularly known as “Divine madman” to the westerners.
-It is believed that this temple blesses women who seek fertility; it is about one hour of round trip walk.
-We proceed to hotel; check in, lunch will be served here.
-After lunch we will proceed to Punakha town to view the majestic Dzong (fortress), situated between the two rivers Pho Chu and Mochu (male and Female River).
-This fortress is now used as the winter seat of the Je Khenpo (the Spiritual head of Bhutan).
-In the past this Dzong was the capital seat of the Kingdom.
-Return to hotel, Overnight at Kyichu / Meri Puensum, Punatsangchu or similar.
+It is believed that this temple blesses women who seek fertility; it is about 40 minutes of round trip walk.
+We proceed to hotel, check in and rest of the day free, you can either take a walk uphill from the hotel which is spectacular.

 TRONGSA : ALTITUDE : 7,259 feet / 2,180 meters